WASHINGTON, Aug. 19, 2012 /PRNewswire-USNewswire/ -- Following is the daily "Profile America" feature from the U.S. Census Bureau:

-Profile America — Tuesday, August 19th.
-Two geniuses in the field of electronics whose inventions changed pastimes the world over were born in August.
-One was television pioneer Philo Farnsworth, whose 1906 birthday is noted today.
-He conceived the idea of television broadcasting while still in high school and realized his dream at the age of 21.
-The other was Lee de Forest, a Yale Ph.D. in physics.
-He invented the three-element vacuum tube among his hundreds of patents and was a pioneer in radio, which in the early 20th century was so unbelievable he was once arrested for selling stock to underwrite his invention.
-Over 225,000 Americans work in the roughly 8,900 radio and TV broadcasting establishments advanced by Farnsworth and de Forest.
-You can find more facts about America from the U.S. Census Bureau, online at www.census.gov.
+Profile America — Sunday, August 19th.
+Two geniuses in the field of electronics whose inventions changed the way Americans live were born in August.
+One was television pioneer Philo Farnsworth, whose birthday is noted today He conceived the idea of television broadcasting while still in high school and realized his dream at the age of 21.
+His first transmitted image was a dollar sign.
+The other was Lee de Forest.
+He invented the electron tube among his hundreds of patents and became known as the "father of radio."
+The idea of wireless broadcasting was so unbelievable he was once arrested for selling stock to underwrite his invention.
+Homes in America have an average of eight radios and nearly three television sets.
+Profile America is in its 16th year as a public service of the U.S. Census Bureau.

 SOURCE U.S. Census Bureau